A cleaner world is created together

-Together with its personnel and partners, EPV is creating a cleaner world.
+Together with its personnel and business partners, EPV is creating a cleaner world.
 The importance of our work is evident every day, for example, in:

 - declining emissions